shahidabatool/citizenship-app/README.md

 - Fast loading times for better ad performance
 - Mobile-responsive for maximum reach
 - High-quality content that complies with AdSense policies

 ---

+## 🔮 Future Enhancements

+This app is designed to be easily expandable!
+Potential future additions include:

+- **Additional Countries**: The architecture supports adding more citizenship tests (e.g., USA, Australia, New Zealand)
+- **More Questions**: Continuously expanding the question database
+- **Progress Tracking**: Save your progress and track improvement over time
+- **Study Statistics**: Detailed analytics on your performance by topic
+- **Multiple Languages**: Support for non-English speakers
+- **Mobile App**: Native iOS and Android versions

+The codebase is structured to make adding new countries straightforward - just add new question sets and country configurations!

+---